quantalogic/quantalogic/quantalogic/flow/flow_yaml.md

 ## 14. Conclusion 🎉

-The Quantalogic Flow YAML DSL (March 5, 2025) is a powerful, flexible tool for workflow automation, exemplified by the updated Story Generator case study.
-With new **input mapping** and **template nodes**, alongside LLMs, sub-workflows, branching, convergence, and conversion tools, it seamlessly bridges Python and YAML.
+The Quantalogic Flow YAML DSL (March 8, 2025) is a powerful, flexible tool for workflow automation, exemplified by the updated Story Generator case study.
+With new **input mapping** (including lambdas), **template nodes**, and **dynamic model selection** in LLM nodes, alongside sub-workflows, branching, convergence, and conversion tools, it seamlessly bridges Python and YAML.
 Whether crafting dynamic stories with formatted chapters or managing complex processes, this DSL, paired with `WorkflowManager`, unlocks efficient, scalable workflows. 🚀